mothur/mothur.github.io/_wiki/mothur_v.1.31.0.md

 mixture models that we are calling [get.metacommunity](get.metacommunity).
 Think of it as a robust way of assigning samples to bins for doing things like finding enterotypes.
-Third, through a project carried out with Google\'s Summer of Code we have created the [classify.shared](classify.shared) command that currently implements a feature selection algorithm using the random forest algorithm.
-It\'s faster and more accurate than the more commonly used R packages.
+Third, through a project carried out with Google's Summer of Code we have created the [classify.shared](classify.shared) command that currently implements a feature selection algorithm using the random forest algorithm.
+It's faster and more accurate than the more commonly used R packages.
 Finally, since people are staring to develop their own mock communities and are interested in using [shhh.flows](shhh.flows) with Ion Torrent data and new 454 platforms, we have created [make.lookup](make.lookup) for making your own lookup file to use with shhh.flows.
-In our testing, we don\'t see much of an effect, but hey, you might.
-As always, we have a number of new features that we\'ve added to existing functions.
-As always, we\'ve added a number of new options to make your life easier.
+In our testing, we don't see much of an effect, but hey, you might.
+As always, we have a number of new features that we've added to existing functions.
+As always, we've added a number of new options to make your life easier.

 Finally, a couple of important announcements.
 First, Pat will be holding an R workshop in July and a mothur workshop in August.
 We assume no experience for either workshop and you can get more information by emailing Pat by clicking on the link at the top of this page.
-Second, we\'d be lying if we told you we didn\'t keep track of how many times the original mothur paper has been cited.
+Second, we'd be lying if we told you we didn't keep track of how many times the original mothur paper has been cited.
 Watching the number tick up has been humbling over the past 3 or so years.
-Well, we\'re currently sitting at 983 citations.
+Well, we're currently sitting at 983 citations.
 Thank you, thank you, thank you!
-We\'ll be watching Web of Knowledge to see who gets us to 1000 and will be sending them a special gift in appreciation.
-We\'re honored that we\'ve been able to help so many people do great research!
+We'll be watching Web of Knowledge to see who gets us to 1000 and will be sending them a special gift in appreciation.
+We're honored that we've been able to help so many people do great research!

 ## New commands